danielwisouza/IMDB-MovieShowAdvisor/README.md

 ## 2. Technologies Used

-This application was developed using the following technologies:
+This project was developed using the following technologies:

 - **Python**
 - **SQL**